COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Hyperparameters for the bandit experiments

 Table~\ref{tab:hyperparams} collects the hyperparameter values used in each experiment.
 Across all experiments, agents have action sets of size $A = 4$, the policy-gradient step size is $\eta = 0.3$, team rewards have observation noise $\sigma = 0.5$, and per-agent ground-truth advantages are computed by exact marginalization.
-The CAPO implementation differs by experiment as noted: the MSE diagnostics of Sections~\ref{sec:exp_mse}--\ref{sec:exp_lambda} use the closed-form ridge solver of~\eqref{eq:ls}, so the experiments test Theorem~\ref{thm:var} directly; the optimization experiments of Sections~\ref{sec:exp_optim}--\ref{sec:exp_ablation} use per-agent fictitious-sample averaging (CAPO-Direct's $\hat\varphi$ component is the closed-form ridge solver).
-The optimization comparisons match real-environment interactions across methods: each method's outer-iteration count $T_m$ is set so that $T_m \times (\text{per-iteration real-env cost})$ is constant across methods, anchored to $T_{\mathrm{c3}} = 25$ for the CAPO-vs-baselines comparison (Section~\ref{sec:exp_optim}) and to CAPO-Direct with $T_{\mathrm{anchor}} = 25$ for the ablation (Section~\ref{sec:exp_ablation}).
-C3's $O(K^2)$ per-iteration replay cost therefore reduces its effective $T$ relative to MA-GRPO, HA-GRPO, and CAPO.
-The paper-faithful CAPO evaluates $\hat f$ (a table lookup of the ridge-fit $\hat\varphi$) on fictitious continuations; these cost only policy forward passes and no real-environment evaluations.
+The COSAC implementation differs by experiment as noted: the MSE diagnostics use the closed-form ridge solver, so the experiments test Theorem~\ref{thm:var} directly; the optimization experiments use per-agent fictitious-sample averaging (COSAC-Direct's $\hat\varphi$ component is the closed-form ridge solver).
+The optimization comparisons match real-environment interactions across methods: each method's outer-iteration count $T_m$ is set so that $T_m \times (\text{per-iteration real-env cost})$ is constant across methods, anchored to $T_{\mathrm{c3}} = 25$ for the COSAC-vs-baselines comparison and to COSAC-Direct with $T_{\mathrm{anchor}} = 25$ for the ablation.
+C3's $O(K^2)$ per-iteration replay cost therefore reduces its effective $T$ relative to MA-GRPO, HA-GRPO, and COSAC.
+The paper-faithful COSAC evaluates $\hat f$ (a table lookup of the ridge-fit $\hat\varphi$) on fictitious continuations; these cost only policy forward passes and no real-environment evaluations.